 I graduated some years ago.
 Can I still apply for a vacation scheme or the training programme?

 Absolutely, yes.
-Many of our trainees and associates applied for our programmes after they graduated.
+Many of our trainees solicitors applied for our programmes after they graduated.
 Several had other careers first.

 Do I need to have completed a vacation scheme when I apply for the training programme?